Information security policies

 • Increasing assurance and trust: demonstrates the organisation’s commitment towards good practices for information security, privacy, compliance, ethics etc. to interested parties such as its customers, employees, partners, investors and the authorities.

-• Achieving and maintaining compliance: various laws, regulations and contractual terms impose requirements on information security, privacy, accuracy, completeness, timeliness etc.
+• Achieving and maintaining compliance: various laws, regulations and contractual terms impose requirements relating to information security, privacy, accuracy, completeness, timeliness etc.

 • Enhancing resilience: adequately protecting the information, IT systems and processes that are vital to important operational activities and business objectives reduces the possibility of costly disruptive incidents, adverse publicity, customer defections etc.